calliestump/HayleesThreads.Solution/README.md

 This is an E-Commerce application for a Haylees Threads.
 Data and significant relationships are all stored/managed in a MySql database.

 ### 🐛 Known Bugs
-* There's no cart functionality
+* The 'decrease quantity' button isnt working for Shopping Cart.
-* Order form isnt connected
+* Order form isnt connected.
 * Payment method isnt functioning.
 * Search bar is inactive.